thebestwj/watermark_tool/README.md

 ## Features

- - auto detect image files
+ - Auto detect image files
- - auto watermark size adjustment
+ - Auto watermark size adjustment
- - auto watermark color adjustment ( dark / light )
+ - Auto watermark color adjustment ( dark / light )
- - easy to use
+ - Easy to use

 ## How To Use

-put the `tool.py` in the image folder or copy images into the `tool.py`'s folder, then
+Put the `tool.py` in the image folder or copy images into the `tool.py`'s folder, then

 ```
 python tool.py
 ```

-results will be stored in `out` folder
+Results will be stored in `out` folder.

 ## Configuration